himalayanelixir/arduino-pi-ceiling-sculpture/README.md

 ## <a name='Use'></a>Use

 Once the Arduinos are flashed and the Raspberry Pi is setup you plug the Arduinos into the Raspberry Pi.
 When you SSH into the Raspberry Pi using the pi user ```controller.pi``` will automatically run.
-If you close the program running ```controller``` in the terminal will start the program up again.

 ### <a name='Formatofthemessages'></a>Format of the messages